CalculatedContent/WeightWatcher/README.md

 And for the random (red) ESD, the largest eigenvalue (orange) is far to the right of and seperated from the bulk of the ESD.
 ![Correlation Traps](correlation_trap.jpeg)

-When layers look like this, then they have not been trained properly because they look almost random, with only a little bit of information present.
+When layers look like Figure (b) above, then they have not been trained properly because they look almost random, with only a little bit of information present.
 And the information the layer learned may even be spurious

 Moreover, the metric 'num_rand_spikes' (in the details data frame) contains the numnber of spikes (or traps) that appear in the layer.